Introduction

 Compression, Distillation, and the Efficiency Turn

 The mismatch between the computational cost of training and deploying very large models and the resource constraints of most organizations created a substantial research agenda around compression.
-Yang et al.’s knowledge distillation survey maps the landscape .
+The knowledge distillation survey of Yang et al. surveys the field .
 The fundamental idea of distillation is to train a smaller student model to mimic the output distribution of a larger teacher model, rather than training only against ground-truth labels .
-White-box distillation, available when the teacher’s internals are accessible, encompasses logits-based methods and hint-based methods that align intermediate layer representations.
+White-box distillation, available when the internals of the teacher model are accessible, encompasses logits-based methods and hint-based methods that align intermediate layer representations.
 The survey reports notable efficiency-quality trade-offs across model families, but outcomes remain highly dependent on task design, teacher quality, and evaluation protocol .
 Black-box distillation exploits teacher behavior through prompt-based supervision without requiring gradient access .
-Sanu et al.’s survey on LLM limitations confirms for practitioners that knowledge cutoffs, context-length constraints, sensitivity to prompt phrasing, and the quadratic cost of standard attention all set boundaries on what pure scaling can achieve , .
+The survey of Sanu et al. on LLM limitations confirms for practitioners that knowledge cutoffs, context-length constraints, sensitivity to prompt phrasing, and the quadratic cost of standard attention all set boundaries on what pure scaling can achieve , .

 The Privacy Dimension: Federated Foundation Models

 Compression made deployment feasible for individual organizations, but a deeper tension persisted.
-The best models are trained on centralized data, yet much of the world’s most valuable data, including patient records, financial transactions, and industrial sensor streams, cannot legally or ethically leave its origin point.
-Ren et al.’s 2025 survey frames this as a defining systems challenge and uses the term federated foundation models, an active but still evolving terminology in the field .
+The best models are trained on centralized data, yet much of the most valuable data in the world, including patient records, financial transactions, and industrial sensor streams, cannot legally or ethically leave its origin point.
+The 2025 survey of Ren et al. frames this as a defining systems challenge and uses the term federated foundation models, an active but still evolving terminology in the field .
 The paradigm fuses federated learning, where clients train locally and share only model updates, with the expressive power of foundation models .
 This distributes computational load, aggregates diverse private datasets without centralizing them, and can support regulatory requirements such as GDPR when implemented with appropriate controls .
 It also introduces new attack surfaces, including targeted poisoning and membership inference, that require Byzantine-robust aggregation, differential privacy, and related defenses .

 Ren et al. add practical depth by structuring the field around deployment realities rather than abstract model taxonomy: (1) cross-silo and cross-device participation patterns, (2) communication-efficient training and update compression, (3) parameter-efficient adaptation for large backbones, (4) privacy and robustness controls under adversarial clients, and (5) evaluation under non-IID data and heterogeneous hardware .
 That framing is operationally important because federated foundation model quality depends as much on systems constraints (bandwidth, client availability, stragglers, secure aggregation overhead) as on base-model capability.